 - 1. Status: policy- and decision-making for educator preparation programs, Department of Elementary and Secondary Education standards, regulations, certification requirements, and national accrediting body standards. - 2.
-Accountability: to the Provost

-3. Composition:

-- a) The Executive Committee will include the Dean of the College of Education and Allied Health Professions, Director of Accreditation, Chair of the Department of Education/Special Education, Director of Advanced Programs in Education, EPPAC Assessment Coordinator, Director of the Pathways Program, Teacher Certification Coordinator, Clinical Experiences Partnership Coordinator, a representative of the Deaf Education program, and a student representative from the Fontbonne Teacher Ambassadors organization. - b) The Advisory Council consists of a representative from each certification program who is selected for a two-year term.
+Accountability: to the Provost - 3.
+Composition: - a) The Executive Committee will include the Director of Accreditation, Chair of the Department of Education/Special Education, Director of Advanced Programs in Education, EPPAC Assessment Coordinator, Director of the Pathways Program, Teacher Certification Coordinator, Clinical Experiences Partnership Coordinator, a representative of the Deaf Education program, and a student representative from the Fontbonne Teacher Ambassadors organization. - b) The Advisory Council consists of a representative from each certification program who is selected for a two-year term.
 This committee carries light load status.
 The programs represented are elementary/middle school/special education, early childhood/early childhood special education, and the secondary certification programs.
-External invited stakeholders, including two-five representatives from 3-5 PK12 partnerships and at least one other external representative from the larger community (i.e. Archdiocese, local business, other institute of higher education).

-4. Chairperson: Dean of the College of Education and Allied Health Professions
+External invited stakeholders, including two-five representatives from 3-5 PK12 partnerships and at least one other external representative from the larger community (i.e. Archdiocese, local business, other institute of higher education). - 4.
+Chairperson: Chair of the Department of Education/Special Education - 5.
+Duties of the Executive Committee: - a) Evaluates the educator preparation programs in relation to the Mission Statement and Values of Fontbonne University, the College of Education and Allied Health Professions, the Department of Education/Special Education and the Missouri Department of Elementary and Secondary Education standards, and the standards set forth by the national accrediting body. - b) Ensures Fontbonne's educator preparation programs compliance with all Missouri teacher certification requirements.
+When requirements change or new ones are added, it communicates such information and delegates responsibility for implementation to appropriate departments. - c) Leads the preparation for both state and national accreditation. - d) Establishes, reviews and modifies policies and procedures that govern the educator preparation programs, including but not limited to: - i.
+Admission and retention of students in educator preparation programs